taneshadeshaw/notes/README.md

 4. Think ahead: Code as if the person who'll maintain it is a violent psychopath who knows where you live.
 5. Test early, test often: Develop with a mindset of continuous testing and validation.
 6. Document diligently: Good documentation can save hours of headaches for those who inherit your code.

+# 2024-01-03
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, after profiling and identifying real bottlenecks.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more words:
+Optimizing your code too early without clear evidence of its necessity can lead to overly complex solutions, harder maintenance, and potentially introduce new bugs.
+Always prioritize understanding the problem, designing a clear solution, and ensuring code readability.
+Only when you have concrete data indicating performance issues should you focus on optimizing specific parts of your codebase.